The Art of a Next call(aka Hoyle) page 3

 Had I passed, second seat surely would have called clubs and won the game.
 Instead, we made our point.
 On the next hand, the cards were good to us again, and we went on to win the game.

 down the king of clubs.
 The score 8 to 7 them.
 It's always a pleasure to play against strong teams, as passing means the other team will most likely call.
 Not wanting to give them the opportunity, I call next (spades)

 All it took was a little luck, a little skill and this was turned into a two point hand.
-Our luck continued on the next hand with a last point to win the game.
+Our luck continued on the next hand with the last point needed to win the game.
 All in all, it was a great night at euchre.
 At the end of the night we each won five games.
 I'm looking forward to the next time we meet up.

 Here is one last example.
 Different opponents this time but still using the same strategy.
 The dealer sits in the East seat and has turned down the nine of diamonds.
 Having two off-suit aces, I called hearts.
 I then made my two aces good.
 The rest was up to my partner.